Published by admin on 15 Jul 2025

 Ultimately, I feel Xpeng's ultimate destiny might lie in advanced AI tech, especially robots, chips, self-driving, and robocars.
 Mastering robots and AI will be the true mobility solution because after all, isn't a car just a giant robot on wheels?

-Xpeng is tackling this by recruiting the best and brightest in their fields, and is heavily invested in their tech division, with almost 40% of Xpeng total employees working in R&D. If their technological lead widens over competitors, this will result in a positive cycle of attracting more top talent to create cutting-edge products faster, better, and cheaper.
+Xpeng will have to maintain strong remuneration policies to prevent this, and is also tackling this by recruiting the best and brightest in their fields, and is heavily invested in their tech division, with almost 40% of Xpeng total employees working in R&D. If their technological lead widens over competitors, this will result in a positive cycle of attracting more top talent to create cutting-edge products faster, better, and cheaper.

 3. Geopolitical Tensions